What to Send Your Accountant as a Creator or Influencer

 - Total net deposited

-- Currency notes if applicable
+- Currency notes if applicable (USD vs CAD breakdown)

-- The payout reports themselves
+- The platform's payout reports themselves (saved as PDF or CSV)

 Brand deal summary